-Greenland Says It's 'Not For Sale,' After Reports That Trump Wants To Buy It
+Greenland Says It's 'Not For Sale' After Reports That Trump Wants To Buy It

 Denmark shot down a Chinese offer to buy an abandoned naval base on Greenland in 2016.
 Other attempts by China to gain military footing on the island, by bankrolling airports, were foiled by the Pentagon.

 Washington and Greenland have a cooperative relationship.
-The U.S. Armed Forces' northernmost installation is located in Greenland, some 750 miles north of the Arctic Circle.
+The U.S. armed forces' northernmost installation is located in Greenland, some 750 miles north of the Arctic Circle.
 Thule Air Base has a network of sensors that provide missile warning and space surveillance for the United States.